rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     Re-run the script with the re-build option (e.g. ./check.sh  --rebuild) to approve
     ```

-9. Per the warning above, you should go and investigate further to see if  the altered file meets your approval.
-You may run the script with a `--rebuild` option if it does.
+9. Per the warning above, you should investigate further to see if the altered file meets your approval.
+If it does, you may run the script with a `--rebuild` option.
     To view only the differences between the “tainted” file and the “untainted” file you could type:

     ```bash